-The Island: which some refer to as Waldringfield Island and others as Stonnor Island is a detached area of saltmarsh, separated from the East bank by Stonnor Channel It is barely an island since it often disappears at High Water and is in the parish of Sutton.
+The Island: which some refer to as Waldringfield Island and others as Stonnor Island is a detached area of saltmarsh, separated from the eastern left bank by Stonnor Channel.
+It is barely an island since it disappears at High Water Springs also, it is in the parish of Sutton.

 Fish Traps

-A 1945 aerial reconnaissance photograph1From the Suffolk County Council NMP Project, showed fish traps, of a type known as ‘kiddles’ off Stonnor Point although they appear to have been abandoned by this date.
-These were groups of posts arranged in lines to create v-shaped structures which point into the channel2 A large Anglo-Saxon or medieval v-shaped fish trap has also been identified at Holbrook Bay.
+A 1945 aerial reconnaissance photograph1From the Suffolk County Council NMP Project 2Note that the fish traps are not visible on 1945 aerial photograph of the area, showed fish traps, of a type known as ‘kiddles’, off Stonnor Point, although they appear to have been abandoned by this date.
+The kiddles were groups of posts arranged in lines to create v-shaped structures3 A large Anglo-Saxon or medieval v-shaped fish trap has also been identified at Holbrook Bay.
 These kiddles would have worked on a similar tidal basis, but using nets strung between the posts, and operated on a seasonal basis..

 If all kiddles were in use simultaneously, they would have covered 1.5km of the estuary.
 Such kiddles are known to have operated in Essex from the medieval period to the twentieth century.
-The inter-connected form of the Deben kiddles also supports the interpretation that they were in use for a considerable period of time.
-The development of a large mud bank in the centre of the channel may have impeded their operation, and consequent changes in tidal patterns have possibly obscured them under an accumulation of silts or have caused their destruction from erosion.
-At least one of the kiddles would have been destroyed by barge traffic so was presumably erected after the activity at Stonnor Quay ceased in the late nineteenth, or early twentieth, century3Kiddles – English Heritage-Suffolk Coastal NMP Project Suffolk County Council.
+The development of a large mud bank in the centre of the channel may have impeded their operation, and consequent changes in tidal patterns could have obscured them under an accumulation of silt, or have caused their destruction by erosion.
+At least one of the kiddles, to the South, would have been destroyed by barge traffic so was presumably erected after the activity at Stonnor Quay ceased in the late nineteenth, or early twentieth, century4Kiddles – English Heritage-Suffolk Coastal NMP Project Suffolk County Council.

 Stonnor Point

 Stonner Point, opposite the Waldringfield Quay area, was known as Stonhore in 1327, Stonards in 1625 and at another time as Woodhall Stonnor.
-It was Stoney Point on the 1796 Deben Chart on which Stonnor Channel does not appear as it had not been dug.
+It was Stoney Point on the 1845 Deben Survey.

 Stonnor Channel or Gutter